natke/onnxruntime-inference-examples/mobile/examples/text_classification/README.md

-# Use ONNX Runtime with extensions and React Native for Text classification
+# Text classifiation on mobile and web with ONNX Runtime with extensions, Expo and React Native

 ## Model